 Depending on your distance from the telephone exchange (or ISP’s central office), you may notice significant variations in the signal strength.
 Every standard ADSL line is shared (or contended), and the user numbers can make your bandwidth fluctuate significantly, and affect your average speeds at peak times.
 Most importantly, ADSL connections do not offer a Service Level Agreement (SLA) for guaranteed uptime and recovery time, and therefore if your business is internet critical, this may not be the best option for you.

-ADSL is being replaced by FTTC/FTTP products across the UK, but is still used when fibre infrastructure is not possible.
-While it’s no longer the best for VOIP services, it can be delivered on a voice assured only basis, which ensures up to 15 concurrent voice calls suing the G729 codec.
+ADSL is being replaced by SoGEA or FTTC/FTTP products across the UK, but is still used when fibre infrastructure is not possible.
+While it’s no longer the best for VOIP services, it can be delivered on a voice assured only basis, which ensures up to 15 concurrent voice calls using the G729 codec.

-Post codes dictate proximity to the exchange and fibre infrastructure so it could well be that an ADSL connection or multiple separating voice and data is the optimal way forwards
+Post codes dictate proximity to the exchange and fibre broadband infrastructure so it could well be that an ADSL internet connection or multiple circuits separating voice and data is the optimal way forwards.